HimanshuPyakurel/Plant-Disease-Detection/Flask/static/uploads/Readme.md

-#### Why this folder ?
+#### Why this static/uploads folder ?
-At the Runtime what ever local image will test that are saved in this folder and use this folder path in model prediction phase.
+Any local images that are tested at runtime are saved in this folder and this folder path is use in the model prediction phase.